mohalkarushikesh/AI-ML-Engineer-Notes/Mathematical Foundations of Machine Learning/Section 1 Data Structures for Linear Algebra.md

 - **Practice**: Creation exercises
 - **Other Concepts**:
   - Vector transposition:  switching the vector's columns and rows
-  - norms: functions that quantify vector magnitude
+  - Norms: also known as the Euclidean norm, is a way to measure the distance between a vector and the origin
-  - unit vectors
+  - Unit vector: A vector that has magnitude of 1 is a unit vector
-  - orthogonal vectors
+  - Orthogonal vectors
-  - orthonormal vectors
+  - Orthonormal vectors
-  - arrays in NumPy
+  - Arrays in NumPy

 **Matrices**:
 - **Definition**: A matrix is a 2D array of numbers.